Bolotnik: Origin

 North Slavs treated the swamps as dangerous and "unclean" places where chorty, biesy and other demons live.
 The very origin of the swamps in the Vitebsk Governorate was associated with the earth, which, during the creation of land by God, the chort hid in his mouth, and then spat it out.

 The origin of bolotniki, according to popular legends, is the same as that of the rest of the evil spirits: they are fallen angels thrown down from heaven by God or the creations of Satan.
 It is unknown how swamp spirits were perceived in the pre-Christian era, but the Novgorod Kormchaia Book of the 13th century mentions that the Eastern pagan Slavs made sacrifices to the swamps.

 Behavior

-It was believed that bolotnik or bolotnitsa would lure people or an animal to the swamp, before they drown them.
+It was believed that bolotnik or bolotnitsa would lure people or animals to the swamp before they drown them.
 An especially easy prey for the spirit is a person who plays the shepherd's pipe at night.

 To lure people to the swamp, bolotnik quacked like a duck, mooed like a cow, gurgled like a blackcock or screamed.
 He also grew stupefying herbs near the swamp (such as ledum) and created lights on the surface of the water.
 When a person is already in the quagmire, bolotnik grabs them by the feet and slowly, but inevitably, drags them to the depths.

 In the Cherepovets District of the Novgorod Governorate, it was believed that the swamp devils curse the house-building logs when they are transported through the swamp, and when a house is built from them, misfortunes begin to occur in it.